MIDL Insight Meditation

 Slowing down the movement of your abdominal breaths will slow down your breathing rate, increasing carbon dioxide reabsorption and increasing the calming effect.

-• Take ten more relaxing breaths, but slow down the raising and lowering of your abdomen.
+• Take ten more relaxing breaths by slowing down the raising and lowering of your abdomen.
 Keep this movement relaxed so that it feels comfortable.

 3: Breathe from your abdomen into your chest.